sailro/TrainerKit/README.md

 TriggerFeature
 ```

 Decorate your own properties with `ConfigurationPropertyAttribute`.
+This will expose your property to rendering and persistence.
 You can finetune the behavior by using dedicated settings:

 ```csharp
 [AttributeUsage(AttributeTargets.Property)]